 Kirkland Signature Nature’s Domain Dog Food Reviewed

 Kirkland Signature is known for providing quality products, which is why it is a popular brand — this includes its dog food formulas too.
 The dog food is affordable and made with ingredients that can be pronounced and understood by a layperson.
 A variety of meats with healthy carbohydrates and other plant proteins makes for well-rounded dog food.
-Nature’s Domain has three all-life-stages dry formulas, one organic option, a puppy formula, and two varieties of wet dog food.
+Nature’s Domain has three all-life-stages of dry formulas, one organic option, a puppy formula, and two varieties of wet dog food.

 Kirkland Signature brand dog food is manufactured by Diamond Pet Foods.
 Diamond manufactures its own brand of dog food, as well as for many other companies.
 There are five factories located across the United States, and you will find Kirkland Signature dog food sold through Costco and a few varieties on Amazon.